andrewperis/agent-time-tracker/README.md

 This repository is meant as a clear, educational example of:

-- A simple git-hook workflow
+- A simple GitHub Action
 - A lightweight Node API pattern
 - A database-backed logging approach
 - A live-updating badge powered by Shields.io